mfornace/lilwil/README.md

 There is also a `Convert` API which is a simple way to customize type conversions.
 This is exposed via the member function `.view_as<T>() -> T`, which will throw on conversion errors.
 As implied in the name, `view_as` considers itself free to return a reference-like class (e.g. `std::string_view`), so the `Value` should stay in scope as needed.
 You can also use `std::any_cast` or the analogous `.target<T>() -> T const *` to access a known type.

 This is, I think, a simple but flexible implementation of what is wanted in a test framework.
 Almost any type is permissible (which helps with test pipelining, etc.), and any `Value` may be printed via `to_string`.
-On the other hand, the implemented Python handlers handle a few types as special cases:
+On the other hand, the implemented Python APIs handles a few types as special cases:

 - integers, floats, bools, and strings are all converted as native Python builtins.
 - empty `Value`s are converted to `None`.
 - there is some support for numeric `ndarray`-style classes via `memoryview`, although I think this will only work for input `Value` arguments.
 These are usable via `lilwil::ArrayView`.
 - I didn't want to handle Python structured objects in any complicated way, so the default behavior for `dict`, `tuple`, and `list` is to JSON-serialize them and pass them into C++ as a `lilwil::JSON` class.
-Note that you'll need to bring in your own C++ JSON library (e.g. `nlohmann/json`) to extract the values in C++.
+Note that you'd need to bring in your own C++ JSON library (e.g. `nlohmann/json`) to extract the values in C++.

 Type conversion, especially between languages, is not for the faint of heart, and `lilwil` accordingly tries to as little as possible beyond what is obvious.